Bataan–Cavite Interlink Bridge

 The Bataan-Cavite Interlink Bridge, also known as the Manila Bay Bridge, is a planned bridge that will cross Manila Bay and connect the provinces of Bataan and Cavite in the Philippines.
-Construction is expected to begin in 2025.
+Construction was expected to begin in 2025.

 History

 Background and early proposals

 Bataan 1st district representative Felicito Payumo first proposed the construction of a bridge crossing Manila Bay in 1987, which he named as the "Trans Manila Bay Crossing".

 As chairman of the Subic Bay Metropolitan Authority (SBMA), Payumo attempted to realize the Trans Manila Bay Crossing as a bridge–tunnel system in the early 2000s.
 At least two Japanese firms, Itochu and NKK presented feasibility studies for the bridge–tunnel link to the SBMA but such plans were never realized.

 In 2016, Payumo revived the proposal again, pitching the bridge as means to decongest traffic in Metro Manila and boost the economy.
 Comparing the proposed bridge to the Tokyo Bay Aqua-Line, Payumo has noted that commuters in Cavite and other parts of Southern Luzon do not need to pass through Metro Manila to reach Central Luzon if such bridge would be built.

 The China State Construction Engineering Corporation (CSCEC) began its onsite study as preparation for the possible construction of the bridge in late 2017.
 Its team first visited the coastal towns in Bataan.